rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 **Result:** Pass

-#### 1.1.13 - Ensure that the admission control plugin `SecurityContextDeny` is set (Scored)
+#### 1.1.13 - Ensure that the admission control plugin `SecurityContextDeny` is set (Not Scored)

 **Notes**

-This control may be out of date.
 This **SHOULD NOT** be set if you are using `PodSecurityPolicy` (PSP).
-From the Kubernetes 1.11 documentation:
+From CIS Benchmark document:

-> This should be enabled if a cluster doesn’t utilize pod security policies to restrict the set of values a security context can take.
+> This admission controller should only be used where Pod Security Policies cannot be used on the cluster, as it can interact poorly with certain Pod Security Policies

 Several system services (such as `nginx-ingress`) utilize `SecurityContext` to switch users and assign capabilities.
 These exceptions to the general principle of not allowing privilege or capabilities can be managed with PSP.